Convolutional Neural Network

 (This is my first English blog, and maybe there would be more blogs in EN in the future if I'd like to practice my writing in English.
 My English sucks, so feel free to raise issues if any error is found)

 Actually the core feature of convolutional neural network is the convolutional layer and maybe pooling layer.
-But since pooling layer is usually treated as a part of convolutional layer in that it does linear calculations.
+But actually pooling layer is usually treated as a part of convolutional layer since it does linear calculations.

-A convolutional layer can be concluded as following image, which I drew by my own.
+A convolutional layer can be concluded as following image, which was drawn by myself.